alantcharly/Blondie-Recipe-Generator/README.md

 Of the 31 scraped recipes, 30 were used for ratio analysis.
 One recipe was excluded as it used vegetable oil instead of butter.
 Since oil and butter behave differently in baking and are not interchangeable in ratio modelling, including it would have skewed the results.

+### 4. Exploring Spoonacular API as an Alternative Data Source
+The Spoonacular API was explored as a potential replacement and supplement for the JSON-LD scraper.
+However, across 5 different search queries, only 1 unique blondie recipe was returned — insufficient for meaningful analysis.
+The original scraper was retained as the primary data collection method.

-### 4. Ingredient Decisions
+### 5. Ingredient Decisions

-**Butter & Sugar** — The three primary inputs (flour, butter, sugar) were chosen because they drive structure (flour), fudginess (butter/fat), and flavour and colour (brown sugar adds caramel depth and a slight brownish tinge).
+**Butter & Sugar** The three primary inputs (flour, butter, sugar) were chosen because they drive structure (flour), fudginess (butter/fat), and flavour and colour (brown sugar adds caramel depth and a slight brownish tinge).

 **Sugar** The median brown/total sugar ratio across 30 recipes was 1.0, meaning the majority of blondie recipes use all brown sugar.
 The mean was 0.877 (approximately 7/8 brown), with white sugar only appearing past the 75th percentile, that is, only in recipes with relatively large total sugar amounts.
 This suggests bakers intentionally introduce white sugar at higher quantities to dial back the molasses intensity and prevent the blondie from becoming overwhelmingly caramel-forward.
 White sugar also contributes to a crackly top by caramelising at the surface during baking.